huutycloud/gatsby-starter-netlify-cms/src/pages/blog/2019-10-26-day1-elastic-compute-cloud-ec2.md

 Inbound: Traffic rule from outside to instance.
 (Default not allow all)

 Outbound: Traffic rule from instance to outside.
 (Default allow all)

+## Public, Private, and Elastic IP addresses

+Public IP address:

+* Lost when the instance is stopped
+* Used in Public Subnets
+* No charge
+* Associated with a private IP address on the instance

+Private IP address:

+* Retained when the instance is stopped
+* Used in Public and Private Subnets

+Elastic IP address

+* Static Public IP address
+* You are charged if not used
+* Associated with a private IP address on the instance